When you are trying to pick out a new puppy, the number of options can be overwhelming.

-Aussies were bred to be pushy with cattle and other livestock, have the intelligence and drive to make decisions independently, and are pretty confident in themselves.
-That confident attitude can carry over into the home if you aren’t careful.
+Aussies were bred to be pushy with cattle and other livestock, have the intelligence and drive to make decisions independently, and generally be pretty confident in themselves.
+That self-confident attitude can carry over into the home if you aren’t careful.

 Because of this and their high energy and intelligence, a Mini Aussie may not be a wonderful choice for a first-time dog owner.

-However, although Aussies have a confident streak, they also have a strong people-pleasing streak, and they love to make their owners proud of them.
+However, although Aussies have a confident streak, they also have a strong people-pleasing streak, and they love making their owners proud of them.

 Wary of strangers

 Aussies tend to be skittish toward strange people if they are not properly socialized.
-If this is not dealt with, it can result in sudden biting out of fear.
+If you don't deal with this attitude it can result in sudden biting out of fear.